-A futon can be on of the most usefully versatile pieces of furniture you’ll ever purchase.
-With a range of function and style nearly unrivalled by other single furniture pieces, we’ve got a list of the most important reasons to buy one.
-Our is a contemporary metal and leather armless futon that is stylish and functional.
+A futon can be one of the most usefully versatile pieces of furniture you’ll ever purchase.
+With a range of function and style nearly unrivalled by any other single piece of furniture, we’ve prepared a list of the most important reasons to buy one.

 A second reason to choose a futon has to do with limits as well: they are typically inexpensive, in relation to traditional sofas and beds.
 While the price can rise dramatically with the most luxurious models, the average, quality futon will set you back less than half as much as an equivalent sofa might.

-Another reason futons can be a perfect choice is that they are relatively simple and direct in their construction, allowing you to assemble, disassemble, and rearrange them with ease.
+Another reason a futon can be the right choice is that they are relatively simple and direct in their construction, allowing you to assemble, disassemble, and rearrange them with ease.
 They typically come in a box, with minimal work required to have a functioning, comfortable piece of furniture in your home.

 What about comfort?
 I write about whether futons are comfortable or not here.